jeremyfa/vscode-haxe-wisdom/README.md

-# Haxe Wisdom syntax highlighting for Visual Studio Code
+# Haxe Wisdom library syntax highlighting for Visual Studio Code

 This extension adds wisdom colorization support for the syntax used by [wisdom](https://github.com/jeremyfa/wisdom) haxe library.